 Type of service Payment rate Tutorial services \$38.50 per hour, up to a maximum of \$5,500 per year The number of hours of tutorial assistance provided each week must not exceed the total number of hours of off-the-job training.
 Tutorial hours must be additional to the off-the-job training hours.
+Evidence of services delivered is required prior to payment.
 Mentor or interpreter services \$38.50 per hour, up to a maximum of \$5,500 per year The combined number of hours of mentor and interpreter services provided each week must not exceed the total number of hours that the Australian Apprentice spends in off-the-job training.
+Evidence of services delivered is required prior to payment.